Community gardens in New York City: Community gardens as community space

-Community gardens provide neighborhoods with communal space that is often lacking in New York City and becomes more rare as gentrification, displacement, and development spread throughout the city.
+Community gardens provide neighborhoods with communal space that is often lacking in New York City and becomes rarer as gentrification, displacement, and development spread throughout the city.
 Community gardens provide spaces of agricultural production, community, and ethnic expression.
-With-in New York City, there is a range of types of community gardens from those that designate plots, which results in a "patchwork of private property" to those that communally manage the growing operation and decision making.
+Within New York City, there is a range of types of community gardens from those that designate plots, which results in a "patchwork of private property" to those that communally manage the growing operation and decision making.

 Research on social-ecological value

-A study of 35 community gardens in East Harlem found gardeners to have deep place-attachment to their gardens, with the community gardens also contributing to general sense of neighborhood pride.
+A study of 35 community gardens in East Harlem found gardeners to have deep place-attachment to their gardens, with the community gardens also contributing to a general sense of neighborhood pride.
 A case study of several New York City community gardens after Hurricane Sandy indicated that they served as a community of practice helping to support each other before and after the storm.
 New York City community gardens have also been shown to reduce storm water runoff due to pervious surfaces as well as raised beds and compost soil amendments.
 Finally, community gardens in the Bronx and East Harlem were found to harbor over 50 bee species, providing pollination for locally grown crops.